ParthShroff/QASMSimulator/README.md

 ```

 ## Simulation
-Our focus was to simulate Bell's Inequality but the compiler is general purpose
+Our focus was to simulate Bell's Inequality but the compiler is general purpose.